What does Omni-channel Mean?

 Omni-channel vs. Multi-channel

 Both omni- and multi- are prefixes that suggest “many” or “multiple.”
 Omni-channel goes beyond utilizing many channels.
-It is designed to integrate all avenues to ensure that customers will be able to make transactions with their preferred brands in any manner that they want.
+It is designed to integrate all avenues to ensure that customers will be able to make transactions with their preferred brand in any manner that they want.

 How to Build an Omni-channel Strategy